WorldHealthOrganization/open-source-communication-channel/guidance/getting_started.md

 <br>

 > 💡 **Hint:** If you wanted to contribute to an open source project, what would make it easier for you?
+Apply the same to encourage your community to contribute to your work.

 <br>